WHAT IS THE CLINT EASTWOOD LAST ONE STANDING (LOSER) EVENT?

 - A warning will be issued 3, 2 and 1 minute before the start of each lap.

 - All participants must start at the bell/horn from the corral (no exceptions).

 - Except for restrooms, participants may not leave the course until each lap is completed.

 - No non-participants (crew) on the course, including eliminated runners.

-- No personal aid during the lap, other than from the aid station at the turn around checkpoint.
+- No personal aid during the lap, except at the aid station at the turnaround checkpoint.

 - Each lap must be completed within the hour, including the final lap.

 - Participants may utilise the assistance of the event crew or other participant crews if available between laps.

 Once we have a single participant ‘standing’, they must complete a lap alone within the hour to win.

 If no single runner can complete a final lap, there will be no winner, and thus, all participants will be recorded as a DNF with the number of full laps completed against their name – if this is the case, the ‘Last One Standing’ will be recognised as such but will be a DNF.